masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/19-train-model.png)

-Again as before, on the 4th cell ( beginning with _dateTimeObj = datetime.now()_ ) change the name, inserting your USERNAME:
+We need to make **2 changes** to this file.
+First again as before, on the 4th cell ( beginning with _dateTimeObj = datetime.now()_ ) change the name, inserting your USERNAME:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/20-experiment-name.png)

-Again, as before, on the next cell, beginning with _minioClient = get_s3_server()_, replace the filename in the second line, with the same CSV-FILE you substituted earlier:
+Second, as before, on the next cell, beginning with _minioClient = get_s3_server()_, replace the filename in the second line, with the same CSV-FILE you substituted earlier:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/13-visualise-insert-file-name.png)